adonisjs/mrm-preset/README.md

 The list of operations is based on my personal learnings while maintaining open source projects.

-> If your project decides to move between **Javascript** and **Typescript** in between, then this task will take care of removing the unwanted dependencies and install the correct one's.

 #### Testing

 The [japa](https://github.com/thetutlage/japa) test runner is installed along side with `japaFile.js`.

 #### Typescript setup

-Typescript projects will have additional setup and dependencies to work out of the box.

-Following dependencies are installed.
+We create a `tsconfig.json` file and install following dependencies.

-1. `ts-node`
+1. `@types/node`
 2. `typescript`
 3. `@adonisjs/require-ts`

+#### Scripts
-And following scripts are defined
+The following scripts are defined inside the `package.json` file.

 1. `clean` to clean the build folder before starting the build.
+We also install `del-cli` npm package for this script to work
-2. `compile` to compile the Typescript code to Javascript.
+2. `compile` to compile the TypeScript code to JavaScript
+3. `build` runs compile
-3. `prePublishOnly` to compile before publishing to npm.
+4. `prePublishOnly` to compile before publishing to npm.

-Also `tsconfig.json` and `tslint.json` files will be created.
-You are free to modify these files

 ### Prettier